Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #59 Antelope Canyon

-The amazing Antelope Canyon is one of the most beautiful destinations in Arizona…and also one of the more difficult ones to get to!
+This amazing canyon is one of the most beautiful destinations in Arizona…and also one of the more difficult ones to get to!

-If you want to visit Antelope Canyon on a day trip from Phoenix, we recommend hiring a private tour guide for the trip!
+If you want to visit Antelope Canyon on a day trip from Phoenix, we recommend joining a small group tour for the excursion.

 #60 Flagstaff, Arizona